Cranjis-McB/SameNotSim-Object-Detection/README.md

 * Let's understand our folder structure.

-  *  **RawData** -> Consists of two main folders named "Train" and "Valid."
+  *  **<font color="red">RawData</font>** -> Consists of two main folders named "Train" and "Valid."
 Each of these folders contains several YouTube Reels that will be utilized to create the data required for our object detection task.

-  * **Logos** -> Contains three logos that are identical except for the color of the circle surrounding each logo. (shown in below Image)
+  * **<font color="red">Logos</font>** -> Contains three logos that are identical except for the color of the circle surrounding each logo. (shown in below Image)

-  * **Data** -> At the beginning of this notebook, the folder is empty.
+  * **<font color="red">Data</font>**  -> At the beginning of this notebook, the folder is empty.
 However, by the end of the notebook, it will be populated with the generated data for our object detection task.
 The data will be derived from the "Train" and "Valid" folders within the "RawData" directory, and the generated data will then be organized into corresponding "Train" and "Valid" folders in this directory.

 ## Task Description